sudheerj/javascript-interview-questions/README.md

 231. ### What is nodejs?
      Node.js is a server-side platform built on Chrome's JavaScript runtime for easily building fast and scalable network applications.
 It is an event-based, non-blocking, asynchronous I/O runtime that uses Google's V8 JavaScript engine and libuv library.
+232. ### What is an Intl object?
+     The Intl object is the namespace for the ECMAScript Internationalization API, which provides language sensitive string comparison, number formatting, and date and time formatting.
+It provides an access to several constructors and language sensitive functions.